iotaledger/iota-wiki/content/tutorials/single-page-tutorials/wallet-setup.md

 #### 2. Import Stronghold account

-Create new account manager from previously created Stronghold database path.
+The following part of the script will create a new account manager from the previously created Stronghold database path.

 ```javascript
 async function run() {